-Miles Kane: This is my Adele album
+'This is my Adele album' says Miles Kane

 In 2016, alongside Arctic Monkeys frontman and best friend Alex Turner, the pair toured the world, wore the suits and bagged their second UK number one album.

-Now, after the Arctics officially opened up their musical lunar Hotel + Casino to the public, Miles is left to go it alone once more on record, on stage and - perhaps most dauntingly - in interviews ("especially doing stuff like this, I find different").
+Now, after the Arctics officially opened up their musical lunar Hotel + Casino to the public, Miles - who played lead guitar on their 2007 track 505 - is left to go it alone once more on record, on stage and - perhaps most dauntingly - in interviews ("especially doing stuff like this, I find different").

 So does the former Little Flames and Rascals singer/guitarist - who admits to having been "bored out of my brains" of late - feel he has something to prove on his solo return?